*Updated: March 2020

 Menstrual Cups Are Mainstream

-Now for the thing no one ever wants to talk about: menstrual cycles.
-According to Glamour magazine, the average woman disposes of 11,000 single-use menstrual products in her lifetime.
-The topic of periods should be an open discussion and recognized as a natural occurrence.
-Girls and women should be educated on the most eco-friendly ways to have a recurring cycle.
+Now for the thing no one ever wants to talk about: women’s menstrual cycles.
+According to Glamour Magazine the average woman disposes of 11,000 single use menstrual products in her lifetime.
+The discussion of periods should be an open discussion and recognized as a natural occurrence all women go through.
+Girls and women should be educated on all the most eco friendly ways to have a recurring cycle.
 I bought a Diva Cup in 2015 and I still have it.

-Four years ago, many people were freaked out by the idea of using one because it seemed foreign and unfamiliar.
-Today, articles about switching to a menstrual cup are everywhere.
-Pretty soon you’ll be behind the times if you aren’t on the bandwagon.
-Since I bought mine four years ago, menstrual cups have evolved.
-Now there are sizes and shapes for every woman, so make sure to find one best suited for you.
-I know you won’t regret the decision to switch – a menstrual cup saves you money and reduces waste.
-What better combination could you ask for?
+4 years ago, many people were freaked out by the idea of using a menstrual cup because it seemed foreign and unfamiliar.
+Now in 2019, articles surface left and right about the importance of switching to a menstrual cup.
+In the time I have had mine, menstrual cups have evolved to a point where there are shapes and sized designed for all woman, so make sure to find one best suited for your needs.
+Taking time to research and ultimately making the decision to switch will save money and reduces waste.

 Find previous articles in this series by following the links below: